Ihtheram/CS_Study_Docs/Software Engineering/SDLC.md

 -   Product Owner: holds authority over project, a representative of the client/customer
 -   Scrum Master: the person who mediates all the meetings, and goes between client and team
 -   Project Backlog: holds all the current requirements for the project
--   Sprint Backlog: requires that are to be completed in the current sprint
+-   Sprint Backlog: requirements that are to be completed in the current sprint
 -   User Story: an individual feature/requirement
 -   Epic: a group of related features that is broken down into multiple user stories
 -   Sprint: a brief period of development, (between 2 and 4 weeks). which generally cumulates in a release of realated features